mjhoffm2/ReactTrainingTutorial/Part-1-%2D-Achieving-'Hello-World'.md

 Parts 1-5 of this tutorial are intended as a new developer's guide to setting up the basics to get started developing a react application.
 This application will be written in TypeScript, and will be built using Webpack.
 In this project, I will be using a node server running express.
 However, the first few parts of this guide are mostly independent of the actual server architecture used.
 I chose node because it requires very little configuration, and because we will already need to use it to run webpack.

 The goal of this tutorial series is to provide a complete working application with minimal black-boxing and full explanations on what is going on at each step.
 It will be targeted at being as generally applicable as possible, so developers do not have to follow the tutorial to find it useful.
-As a result, this tutorial will not be using react-react-app, and will go into a lot of detail about what different configuration options do and getting the configuration correct.
+As a result, this tutorial will not be using react-react-app, and will go into more detail about what different configuration options do and getting the configuration correct.
 While the tutorial will be as general as possible, it will still demonstrate several frameworks and how to integrate them into the react application.

 At the end of each part of the tutorial will be a link to a branch on a github repository with a full working example for the code discussed on the page.
 In addition to being a learning resource, the secondary goal of this tutorial is to provide a high quality template from which to start building applications from.
 However, it is still recommended to actually code along with the tutorial in a separate project so you don't miss learning important details because you just downloaded the example codebase.